jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 This will copy something from the path at `helloworld-py` and place it at `/app`.
 If we executed this from the project root, `helloworld-py` would be a folder that contains the Python package we worked with in exercise 1.

 This line, that starts with `COPY`, adds a new layer all by itself.
 Every instruction in the Dockerfile results in a completely empty copy-on-write (COW) layer being populated with the results of that step, then the layer is hashed, and follow-on layers continue to execute.

 This means that for the Fedora image to be a single layer, it had to be created in a single step.
 This single step could have been simply a `COPY` line after calling `FROM scratch`, which has been a [special case](https://github.com/moby/moby/pull/8827) in Docker for a long time, and made it into the OCI spec [almost immediately](https://github.com/opencontainers/umoci/blob/05c30365a67487176d42b4bf0fb5db9459dd54ec/CHANGELOG.md#000-rc2---2016-12-12).
-If you install a Linux distribution into a folder (you can just `dnf install --installroot=/some/folder <some package>` to install a full Fedora system into a folder, for example), and then `COPY` the whole folder into `/`, you have a container image with most of a distribution in it! [^1]
+If you install a Linux distribution into a folder (you can just `dnf install --installroot=/some/folder <some package>` to install a full Fedora system into a folder, for example), and then `COPY` the whole folder into `/`, you have a container image with most of a distribution in it!<sup>1</sup>

 Knowing that every line you put in a Dockerfile adds a new layer makes the next line make a bit more sense: